abemscac/pies-doc/docs/react/define-a-component.md

   <Badge variant="success" text="Recommended" />
 </p>

 Function components did exist before Hooks API came out, but during that time declaring states in function components was not possible considering functions can't extend classes.
 Due to this reason, function components were all stateless components that render UI based on given props.
-Thus, function components were also called "pure components" in the past.

 With the development of Hooks API, function components had gradually replaced class components and become the mainstream.
 Overall the code in function components is more readable, maintainable, and scalable compared to class components.